 I discovered this tiny oscilloscope kit the other week.
 It’s a DSO138 by JYE Tech – £30 from Amazon(UK) or less than £20 if you can wait for delivery from China 🙂It took me less than 2 hours to build and worked first time!
 I’ve still got some soldering skills lol.
 It comes in twoContinue reading “Tiny Oscilloscope kit based on STM32F103 ARM microcontroller”

 I recently bought a new turntable, the Audio-Technica AT-LP120XUSB.
-I wanted direct drive, decent mid-range quality (didn’t need the absolute highest spec due to my ageing & damaged hearing – too much loud music at clubs/gigs in the past 😦 ) and USB built-in so I could hook up recording/streaming devices.
-I found an eBayContinue reading “Replacing white LED stylus target light on Audio-Technica AT-LP120X”
+I wanted direct drive, decent mid-range quality (didn’t need the absolute highest spec due to my ageing & damaged hearing – I blame the school discos of the 1980s, and Roni Size gigs 😦 ) and USB built-in so I could hook up recording/streaming devices.
+IContinue reading “Replacing white LED stylus target light on Audio-Technica AT-LP120X”

 Streaming audio from a turntable with Darkice and Icecast running on a Raspberry Pi

 It was a cold start to 2021, outside temps well below freezing, I guess that was the final straw for the ~20yr old fan in my combi boiler.
 On New Year’s Day I’d noticed it was making more noise that usual as I was putting some rubbish in the wheelie bin, nothing more than aContinue reading “Bosch-Worcester 35CDi Fan Failure”

 Grafana, Influxdb & telegraf based home temperature monitoring with Raspberry Pi and the humble DS18B20